- Setting Sun Film Festival 2020

 Feature Films: To be considered a feature length film, your film must be at least 60 minutes long and have at least 51% Australian financing, and preferably not have had a Victorian screening, if so it must be limited.
 Please contact the office to discuss.

 Best Cultural Diversity will be determined by the judges: The Cultural Diversity Award seeks to recognise a film that through its use of subject, actors, story, or themes, directly or indirectly explores or promotes cultural diversity.
 For example, race, age, religion, gender or sexuality.

 People’s Choice: Voting for the People’s Choice award will occur on the Opening Night when the finalists are shown.

 Best Short Film From a Web Series may be of any genre but filmmaker can only submit one film

-The Rouge Program must have a female in two of the following roles: screenwriter, producer,director
+The Rouge Program must have a female, or female identifying, in two of the following roles: screenwriter, producer,director

 Film Art Media Award For Best Film By A Female Director: sponsored by Sue Maslin and chosen by Sue and other judges.